 As stated on page 10 of the mitigation plan, several gauges were installed throughout the tract in 1997 to evaluate the effects of the ditches on hydrology (Figure 2).
 It was determined from these data that the ditches had a 300' drainage effect, which was used to establish restoration and enhancement boundaries.
 The mitigation plan did not require a direct comparison of pre-project and post-project data and all but two of the gauges (D1 and D2; see Figure 2) were in different locations.
 However, a general comparison of data from these gauges revealed that the ditches had a considerable drainage effect.
 Gauges as far as 500' away from a ditch measured water levels that were routinely 2-3' below the surface (Appendix A: Figures A.11 & A.12).
-After the ditches were filled, groundwater levels rose to within 12" of the soil surface for most of the growing season and reflected wetland hydrology.
+After the ditches were filled, groundwater levels rose to within 12'' of the soil surface for most of the growing season and reflected wetland hydrology.
 Even gauges located in enhanced areas resulted in wetter hydrology after the ditches were filled (Gauges F & H compared to Gauges D1-D3 and A4-A6).
+This is evident throughout the five years of hydrology monitoring.

-Vegetation monitoring found the Eagle Brunswick Tract to contain thick stands of wet pine flat plant species such as gallberry, fetterbush, and sweet pepperbush (Appendix B).
-In addition, an average of 600.6 trees per acre of pond pine and loblolly bay were observed in the canopy and shrub layer throughout the tract.
-This value greatly exceeded the vegetation criterion of 320 trees per acre of these two species.
+Vegetation monitoring in 2005 found the Eagle Brunswick Tract to contain thick stands of wet pine flat plant species such as gallberry, fetterbush, and sweet pepperbush (Appendix B).
+In addition, an average of 577.5 trees per acre of pond pine and loblolly bay were observed in the canopy and shrub layer throughout the tract.
+This is similar to results from 2001 (462 trees/acre), 2002 (508.2 trees/acre), 2003 (646.8 trees/acre), and